Education, health and care (EHC) plans

 Download the Kent revised plan for transfer (DOCX, 31.2 KB).

-If you are unhappy with the assessment process or the final EHC plan you have the right to appeal to the special educational needs and disability tribunal.
+If you are unhappy with section B (special educational needs), section F (provision) and/or section I (placement) of the final EHC plan, you have the right to appeal to the special educational needs and disability tribunal.